NyteshadeXT/PF2e-Vault/9) Completed Adventures/1F - Some Assembly Required (D208) C.md

 ### Captured!
 Kerang, the kobolds’ dragon master, is eager to lord his power over defeated foes.
 His minions deliver unconscious characters to Kerang’s lair, where they are stripped of all weapons and implements and locked in a large cage.
 The dragon-brain-in-a-jar harangues the adventurers about his plan to destroy the descendants of his enemies.

-Although Kerang never sleeps and his workers constantly move through the lair, captured characters might be able to slip away. [[Zeta Windsnap]] could sneak out of her cell and create a diversion to help the party escape.
+Although Kerang never sleeps and his workers constantly move through the lair, captured characters might be able to slip away. [[6) NPCs/Restwell Keep/Zeta Windsnap]] could sneak out of her cell and create a diversion to help the party escape.
 If a character has thieves’ tools or a thin piece of metal, the lock on the cage can be picked with a DC 18 [[skills#Thievery|Thievery]] check.
 The door could also be smashed open with a DC 20 [[skills#Athletics|Athletics] check.
 The adventurers’ weapons are in plain sight atop Kerang’s hoard beside his altar.

 Once the construction of his body is complete, Kerang blasts through the rock wall to escape.
 The dragon launches into the air while clutching the cage in his iron talons.
 He immediately heads for Restwell Keep.
 Kerang drops the cage on a hilltop facing the keep and razes it to the ground.
 This situation is the characters’ last chance to escape.
 Refer to the “Concluding the Adventure” section for further information.